 This side project produced the most interesting result of my scientific career.

 4. Finishing research before writing

 By the time I stopped doing experiments, I knew I had enough for a PhD.
-Not the best PhD ever, and not world-changing, but good enough.
+Not the best PhD ever, and not world-changing, but with two publications and enough data for another, I felt it was good enough.

 Because I wasn’t allowed back in the lab, I just had to focus on writing.
 The hard part was behind me.
 The results weren’t going to change, so it was just a matter of making sure I was productive when writing.

 It is much, much easier to write when you know the raw material isn’t going to change.

 I decided to work at home, not at the office, because there would be fewer distractions.